chriscareycode/nagiostv-react/README.md

 Originally it was written for Nagios 3 and used the ndoutils package to get status.
 This ended up being a very painful install for many, and the database size continuously grew and needed maintenance.

-Later I released another version which used MK livestatus.
-This seemed better since it got rid of the database requirement, but still required setup and changes that many users were not willing to jump through.
+Later I released a version which used MK livestatus, and another version using status-json.
+These seemed better since they got rid of the database requirement, but still required setup and changes that many users were not willing to jump through.

 Now with Nagios 4, Nagios Core 4.0.7 and newer comes with new JSON CGI's out of the box which is a game changer for tapping into the Nagios data from a web application.